Altersrückstellung

 Ageing Provision / Ageing Reserve

-The Altersrückstellung is a capital reserve built into every PKV premium.
+The Altersrückstellung, the ageing provision, is a capital reserve built into every PKV premium.
 Part of each month's payment is set aside and invested by the insurer, so that rising healthcare costs later in life are partly offset by the accumulated capital.
 It is the core mechanism that separates the PKV's funded model from the GKV's pay-as-you-go system.

 Key facts